The Highline at Delaware Park Mixed Use Apartment - NO

 Using the same tax rate as today, the math will look something like the following: 1) $42 million/$100 x 2.3119 cents = $992,365 property taxes paid 2) Less Referendum $152,365 3) Less Bond Payment (2026) $$632,000 ================================= Excess TIF funds $208,000 A TIF will last for 25 years, but as you can see, there is likely no risk of the long-term ability to make the bond payment.
 Plus, Mayor Fadness will include a clause that the developer will make up any difference should the taxes collected be less than the bond payment.
 The excess from this project I view as a safe buffer and could currently be used for more business incentives or pay for certain improvements.
 I believe recent excess TIF funds were used to pay for re-paving in the same Delaware Park.
 After 25 years, all of the assessed value of the project and the tax dollars will be distributed like any non TIF property.

 A TIF does not affect tax dollars distributed to HSE given the HSE operational fund is levy limited.
 In fact, should HSE keep the referendum rate the same, more dollars would flow to the district should the project get built.
 Using the budget order for 2021, the cost to property owners is about $4,830 per HSE child.
-Given the project would net referendum of $152,000/$4,830 collected per child, the break even is about 32 children.
+Given the project would net referendum of $152,000/$4,830 collected per child, the break-even is about 32 children.
 Could this Apartment be organic?
 I don't know for sure.
 There have been comments that the apartments are market priced.
 But in reality, they are subsidized using the TIF tool.
-If Envoy would charge the real market rate, the rent price would be higher by $632,000 divided by apartment and commercial space rents.
+If Envoy would charge the real market rate, the rent price would be higher by $632,000 divided by the apartment and commercial space rents.
 If this project was organic within this TIF, the excess TIF funds would be about $840,000 that the city could use for other TIF related incentives or infrastructure.
 What happens if the project is rejected?
 Essentially, nothing changes, but the property is subject to different opportunities to grow.
 I'm not sure what can be built there but this document indicates what cannot.
 Link

 What are the neighbors in the immediate area saying?
 I knocked on random doors east of I-69 and discussed the project with 44 households.
-The sample included Wellington Apartments, Summerfield, Delaware Pointe, Pine Bluff Overlook, Lantern Pines and Covington Grove.
+The sample included Wellington Apartments, Summerfield, Delaware Pointe, Pine Bluff Overlook, Lantern Pines, and Covington Grove.
 Let me start by saying that about 1/2 of all the people I spoke with did not know about this new development until I brought it to their attention.
-Some comment against the project: “… Congestion and traffic” “The school traffic is already a mess…” “More Apartments aren’t wanted or needed…” “I want that area to be businesses…. “ “ We are growing too fast already…” “ I’m afraid these apartment or others will eventually be section 8…” “ We already have enough retail around us… “ "My input doesn't matter.
+Some comments against the project: “… Congestion and traffic” “The school traffic is already a mess…” “More Apartments aren’t wanted or needed…” “I want that area to be businesses…. “ “ We are growing too fast already…” “ I’m afraid these apartments or others will eventually be section 8…” “ We already have enough retail around us… “ "My input doesn't matter.
 The decision has already been made..."
-For the project: “I would like to walk to more restaurants... “ “The mix retail apartment developments are a neat concept...“
+For the project: “I would like to walk to more restaurants... “ “The mixed retail apartment developments are a neat concept...“

 It should be noted that nearly all those in favor of the project are new residents of Fishers.
 Don’t Care: “I’m moving soon, so I don’t want to influence the community…” “It’s not going to affect me, so what do I care…” The Feedback